iclanzan/Backup/README.md

 ## Description

-Version 2.1 is out and it's full of improvements and new features!
+Version 2.1 is out and addresses some serious security issues, so everyone is advised to upgrade.

 If you use this plugin and find it useful please consider [donating](http://hel.io/donate/ "Make a donation for your favorite WordPress plugin.").
 I have invested (and continue to do so) a lot of time and effort into making this a useful